-The Benton County Amateur Radio Emergency Service is an organization of volunteer amateur radio operators dedicated to serving Benton County and the west-central Missouri area with emergency and public service communications.
+The Benton County Amateur Radio Emergency Service is an organization of volunteer amateur radio operators dedicated to serving Benton County and the west-central Missouri area, also known as District A with emergency and public service communications.
 Benton County ARES is affiliated with the Amateur Radio Emergency Service (ARES) of the American Radio Relay League (ARRL).

 The Benton County ARES Emergency Coordinator (EC) is responsible for directing the efforts of the organization and maintaining relationships with our served agencies.